PaloAltoNetworks/google-cloud-vmseries-ncc-tutorial/README.md

 This tutorial shows how to perform cross-region failover by connecting VM-Series as a router appliance spoke to a Network Connectivity Center hub.

-Beyond cross-region failover, using the VM-Series as a router appliance spoke supports a variety of other use cases, including:
+Beyond cross-region failover, using the VM-Series as a router appliance with NCC supports other use cases, including:

 * Connecting remote networks to Google Cloud while providing full BGP route exchange.
 * Creating a global WAN network secured with VM-Series deployed in Google Cloud.